jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab2.md

 * All instances of a function, at the same level of hierarchy, make use of a single RTL implementation (block).

 The FUNCTION_INSTANTIATE pragma allows you to control how functions are instantiated within the hardware design.
-By default, Vivado HLS will automatically instantiate functions when they are called.
+By default, Vitis HLS will automatically instantiate functions when they are called.
 However, in certain scenarios, you might want to provide explicit control over the instantiation behavior.
 The syntax is: ([Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-function_instantiate)).

 In this example, we use the function which takes two parameters (operands) and returns their sum.
 In the top-level function, we make multiple calls to another function.
 This means that within the main function or primary function, we repeatedly invoke (or use) another specific function to perform certain tasks or operations.